 - Furniture in the basement lounge area of the Technology Center

-- Various pictures of Penn State (both University Park and our local campus) as a way to enhance Penn State pride
+- A variety of framed photos of Penn State (both University Park and our local campus) as a way to enhance Penn State pride

 - Significant enhancements to the weight room in the Athletics and Recreation Building